Can I File a Florida Unemployment Claim?

-To be eligible, you must meet the following requirements including:
+To be eligible for Florida unemployment benefits, you must meet the following requirements including:

 - be unemployed by no fault of your own

 - must have earned eligible wages, worked the first 4 out of the last 5 completed calendar quarters

 - must be able and eligible for full-time work

 How Do I Apply for Unemployment Benefits in Florida?